ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 Refusal of consent

-- Understan refusal may jeopardise chances
+- Understand refusal may jeopardise chances
   - Initial
 - Refuse consent for certain items
   - Initial
   - Specify items
 - Refuse consent for all information
- - Initia
+  - Initial
 - Signature of patient
   - Date
 - Witness signature
   - Date
 - Representative signature
   - Date
   - Name of representative

 #### 7.7.4 Outpatient outcome form

 - Consultant
 - Clinic prep
 - Reception
   - Patient type (NHS/Private/Overseas)
 - Clinical staff
   - Patient on 18 week pathway
 - Outcome of attendance

 ### 7.8 Outputs

 The potential results of the OPA are:

- - The patient is put forward to a listing meeting (considered an appropriate candidate).
+- The patient is put forward to a listing meeting (considered an appropriate candidate)
- - The patient is not considered to be a suitable candidate and a refusal is granted.
+- The patient is not considered to be a suitable candidate and a refusal is granted

-The ultimate output from this section is a letter, wither indicating that the patietn is being forwrded to the listing meeting or that they are un unsuitable candidate for transplantation.
+The ultimate output from this section is a letter, wither indicating that the patient is being forwarded to the listing meeting or that they are an unsuitable candidate for transplantation.

 Letters are usually generated using the ALDEN system.